Green roof: Iceland

 Sod roofs are frequently found on traditional farmhouses and farm buildings in Iceland.

 India

 Green roofs called Burze Pash were traditionally used in Kashmiri houses to provide insulation during winters.
 The rooftops were made from locally sourced birch wood, and covered with a fertile layer of soil, on which different flowers and even crops would be grown.
 The variety of flowers and crops frequently varied by region, creating diversity.

 Malaysia

 Bus stops in Kuala Lumpur were fitted with green roofs in 2019.

+Norway

+With sod roofs originating in Scandinavia, houses in Norway have had roofs covered with turf and greenery since the Viking and Middle Ages.
+This was popular because of the weight these materials added to the top of the home, which kept it stable and provided insulation during cold Norwegian winters.
+Sod roofs were common up until the 18th century when modern industrial material such as tile and corrugated iron were introduced to Norway.
+However, a modern movement to revive vernacular tradition in the country brought a demand for holiday homes and mountain lodges topped with greenery.
+Since then, Norway, among other Nordic countries, has been a hotspot for green roof projects and construction.

+Norway has also been a leader in developing blue-green roof technologies.
+With changing climates in the Arctic region, Norway has experienced an increase in torrential rain events each year.
+Blue-green roof technology provides a solution to the effects of heavy rain on homes and potential flooding.
+There are still drawbacks to blue-green roofs, which can be costly and require more intensive maintenance to uphold structural integrity.
+There are ongoing projects in Norway evaluating the risks and benefits of blue-green roofs to establish safer and stronger roofing methods.

 Poland

 Several cities in Poland have implemented policies and incentives to encourage the installation of green roofs, including Warsaw, Krakow, and Wroclaw.
 These policies have helped to increase the adoption of green roofs in the country, particularly in urban areas, where they are seen as an important tool for mitigating the environmental impacts of urbanization and improving the quality of life for city residents.
 The University of Warsaw green roof is one of the most impressive and well-known examples of green roofs in Poland.
 It covers an area of approximately 10,000 square meters and includes over 30,000 plants from more than 70 different species.